Author – Aditya Bhati

 Fortunately, some social activists such as Shanawaz Khan, Sugrive Dubey, Chandra Vikash and others, took up the cause of e-rickshaws and campaigned for a registration process for them.
 Camps are organized in which all the interested e-rickshaw owners and drivers can apply for learners license, in case of any queries they can also contact the helpline number 011-42400400.
 Leading social activist Chandra Vikash said “Electrical vehicles will be handy, as they are low on economy and high on ecology.
 We could keep the pricing at INR1.5 per passenger per kilometer as we would use electric cars, three-wheelers and bikes.
 Acceptance and penetration will be high, and it will reduce travel time”.

-Finally, after much deliberation, the Parliament has passed an amendment to the Motor Vehicles Act in March 2015 to allow battery-powered e-rickshaws as a valid form of commercial transport.
-The amended bill defines e-rickshaws and e-carts as — three-wheeled vehicles running on battery power of less than 4,000 watts and meant to carry four passengers or luggage up to 50 kg, covering a distance of within 25 km in a single trip.
+Finally, after much deliberation, the Indian Parliament passed an amendment to the Motor Vehicles Act in March 2015 to allow battery-powered e-rickshaws as a valid form of commercial transport.
+The amended bill defines e-rickshaws as — three-wheeled vehicles running on battery power of less than 4,000 watts and are meant to carry four passengers or luggage up to 50 kg, covering a distance of within 25 km in a single trip.

 Naveen Rabelli, a Bangalore-based electrical engineer has created another innovation by introducing solar rickshaw.
 He was tired of dealing with the rickshaws, which caused much pollution on the streets of his city.
 Rabelli plans to take a road trip with his custom built solar powered tuk-tuk from Bangalore to London, hoping to show people how a small team without much resources can travel long distances using clean energy.
 People like Anil Rajvanshi and Naveen Rabelli are trying to prove their potential and bring changes in the traditional ways of transportation, without harming the environment.